#8: How long does it take to pass ATPL exams?

 Knowledge, Skill and Attitudes (KSA)

-KSA is a relatively new requirement for ATPL exams focussing on the non-technical pilot competencies.
+KSA is a core requirement for ATPL exams focusing on non-technical pilot competencies.
 The none technical skills include problem-solving, situational awareness, workload management, leadership and teamwork.

 Theory Course Length